Police use of firearms in the United Kingdom: Northern Ireland

 Male members of Northern Ireland's police force, the Royal Ulster Constabulary (RUC), were armed from the beginning due to the threat from the Irish Republican Army (IRA).
 The first female members were armed in 1993.
 Firearms were used routinely by the RUC during The Troubles, and a number of people were killed by RUC firearms or plastic bullets during that time.
 In 2001 the RUC became the Police Service of Northern Ireland (PSNI).
 It remained an armed police force, partly due to the continued threat from dissident Irish republicanism.
 Today, the PSNI have wide-ranging anti-terrorism powers through various acts of parliament not available elsewhere in the UK.
 Police officers at PSNI have access to a wide range of weapons, which include firearms, CS spray, water cannon, attenuating energy projectiles and tasers.

 Northern Ireland also has a ballistics register, which covers both police and civilian-held firearms.
 It is mandated that during registration, all weapons undergo test firing and that the fired bullet and cartridge case must be stored by the police for the purpose of forensic examination.
 This is in the event that the weapon is used in a crime or when determining lawful shooting for police officers.

-There is an emerging view that the exceptionalism of the Northern Ireland police force is already fading.
-This is, however, not due to changes at PSNI but on account of the increasing adoption of its policing methods and practices in the rest of the UK.